Disclaimer: This is Untrue.

 https://en.wikipedia.org/wiki/File:Domenico_ghirlandaio,_cenacolo_di_ognissanti_01.jpg

-In contrast, Leonardo didn't explicitly paint the leaning disciple in the Last Supper in 1498 CE.
+In contrast, Leonardo da Vinci didn't explicitly paint the leaning disciple in The Last Supper in 1498 CE.

 The Last Supper by Leonardo da Vinci